jjcmoon/MLinSAS/README.md

 `python3 machine_learner/util/graph.py dataFileClassification.json dataFileRegression.json outputDir/`
 with
 - `outputDir` a self made directory where the resulting graph and .csv file will be stored.
 - `dataFileClassification.json`/`dataFileRegression.json` the data files for classification and regression respectively.
+&nbsp;
+&nbsp;

 ## API of online supervised learning
 -------------------